 Understanding your customer is the foundation of your sales funnel.
 Conduct surveys and reference market studies to learn interests and behavior.
-This knowledge helps you to differentiate yourself and communicate with your buyers.
+This knowledge helps you to differentiate yourself and communicate more effectively and empathetically with your buyers.

 Focus on Quality, Not Quantity

 Effective sales efforts aren’t about talking to as many people as possible.
-They’re about focused energy on the leads with the most potential.
+They’re about focusing energy on the leads with the most potential to convert into sales.
 Your sales funnel should move low-quality contacts out of the flow as soon as possible to enable higher quality ones to more freely move forward through the sales pipeline stages.

 A Happy Sales Team = A Healthy Business

 Revenue is the lifeblood of any business.
 And who brings in the revenue?
-That’s right.
-Sales.
-It’s critical to train and your reps in a way that optimizes the sales motion, while at the same time fostering a culture of learning, innovation, and customer satisfaction.
+The sales department.
+It’s critical to train your sales reps in a way that optimizes the sales motion, while at the same time fostering a culture of innovation, learning and customer satisfaction.